GrahamDeprecated/CMS-Core/README.md

 There is currently no usage documentation besides the [API Documentation](http://grahamcampbell.github.io/CMS-Core ) for CMS Core.

 You may see an example of implementation in [Bootstrap CMS](https://github.com/GrahamCampbell/Bootstrap-CMS).
-[CMS CloudFlare](https://github.com/GrahamCampbell/CMS-CloudFlare), [CMS Contact](https://github.com/GrahamCampbell/CMS-Contact), and [CMS LogViewer](https://github.com/GrahamCampbell/CMS-LogViewer) are all examples of extensions.
+[CMS CloudFlare](https://github.com/GrahamCampbell/CMS-CloudFlare), [CMS Contact](https://github.com/GrahamCampbell/CMS-Contact), and [CMS LogViewer](https://github.com/GrahamCampbell/CMS-LogViewer) are all examples of plugins for the CMS.

 ## Updating Your Fork